sebastiancarlos/sway-talisman/README.md

 They usually show every single GUI application in your system, even those which came with packages and which you never intend to open.

-`sway-talisman` provides instead an additive approach: You are responsible for defining every app you want to be able to launch.
+`sway-talisman` provides instead an **additive approach**: You are responsible for defining every app you want to launch.
 And nothing stops you from adding extra automation and configuration before and after opening your app.

 ## Features
-- Turns your scratchpade into your ever-ready terminal and application launcher combo.
+- Turns your scratchpad into your ever-ready terminal and application launcher combo.
-- Every benefit of your terminal (history, recalling commands) is still there in your minimalist app launcher.
+- Every benefit of your shell (history, tab completion) is still there in your minimalist app launcher.
 - Automatically hides after launch, mimicking dedicated launcher behavior.
 - Configure custom pre-launch, post-launch, and window placement logistics.
   Just make a wrapper script and do whatever you want.
 - Easily configure in which workspace your app will launch.
-For example, the next empty workspace to the right.
+For example, the **next empty workspace to the right**.
 - Detaches application processes for a clutter-free terminal session.
+No app logs.
-- Modular design.
-Comes with several utility scripts, useful on their own.
+- **Modular design.** Comes with several utility scripts, useful on their own.
-- Easy installation method – it's just a handful of bash scripts!
+- Easy installation method – **it's just a handful of bash scripts!**
 - Embraces the aesthetic of power-user minimalism.
+- Supports both **Sway and i3**.

 ## Installation
 1. Clone the repo and run: